 But that's not all; after you've trimmed yourself down to one life, go ahead and take that Purple Slorg at the end of the level and proceed to the boss stage.
 Pummel him down to one or two hit points and make sure to have at least fifty percent health left on each Juggler, just for safety.
 Next comes the most agonizing part of it all: collecting as much ammunition from the top ledge as you can until your brain is about to explode from complete boredom.
 When you're finally fed up that, wait until the boss switches color to match whichever brother has the most ammo.
 Then, jump back down and start bombarding him with your new firepower.
 Don't worry about the game ending before you've cleaned out your ammo; it'll only end after a few seconds of the boss getting hurt with no hit points left.

-So, now you too can get yourself a gold trophy, an ultimate high score and a gigantic ego from our favorite game on Roo Island!
+So, now you too can get yourself a gold trophy, an ultimate high score and a gigantic ego from our favourite game on Roo Island!

 The Fast Version of the Above